No. 112 Helicopter Unit, IAF

-No. 112 Helicopter Unit (Thoroughbreds) is a Helicopter Unit and is equipped with Mil Mi-8 based at Yelahanka AFS.
+No. 112 Helicopter Unit (Thoroughbreds) is a Helicopter Unit and is equipped with Mil Mi-17 based at Yelahanka AFS.

 History

 112 Helicopter Unit, IAF is the alma-mater of all Medium Lift Helicopters, which has been training pilots, flight engineers and flight gunners for achieving highest professional standards.

-The President of India, Shri Pranab Mukherjee presented the President’s Standard to 112 Helicopter Unit of Indian Air Force on 11 March 2014 at Kanpur.
+The president of India, Shri Pranab Mukherjee presented the President's Standard to 112 Helicopter Unit of Indian Air Force on 11 March 2014 at Kanpur.
+112 Helicopter Unit was the last flying unit of the IAF to host and retire the Mil Mi-8 helicopters from active duty.

 Assignments

-One of the oldest IAF units, 112 Helicopter Unit serves a wartime role such as in Kargil war, Operation Pawan and Indo-Pakistani war of 1971; or supporting civil operations during cyclones, floods and VVIP movements.
+One of the oldest IAF units, 112 Helicopter Unit serves a wartime role such as in Kargil War, Operation Pawan and Indo-Pakistani war of 1971; or supporting civil operations during cyclones, floods and VVIP movements.